Jorge Cevallos: 2012-2013 Protyre Formula Renault UK

 In 2012 Cevallos moved into the European Single Seater racing scene with a strong rookie campaign in the highly competitive Protyre Formula Renault Championship.
 Racing for Mtech-Lite, he led the way finishing ahead of his 3 team-mates to take 12th in the championship.
 His strongest point came at Thruxton qualifying 4th and finishing 6th, he would then match 6th place at croft after starting 12th.

 In 2013 Jorge returned to Protyre Formula Renault with Mark Godwin Motorsport, the team which took Josh Webster to 2nd place in 2012.
 Immediately he showed his speed by taking a win at the opening round, and 4 podiums throughout the season.
 His remarkable consistency with 9 top 5 finished earned him 3rd place in the championship standings.

 2014 Formula Renault 2.0

 Cevallos competed in seven races in the 2014 Formula Renault 2.0 Northern European Cup with Fortec Motorsports.
 He left the series after the Hockhenheim round.
 He finished 25th in points with a best finish of 10th in the second race at the Silverstone Circuit.
 He also competed in the Circuit de Spa-Francorchamps round of the 2014 Formula Renault 2.0 Alps season as a guest driver, also with Fortec.

-Cevallos did not race professionally in 2015 due to medical reasons to heal from surgery to treat Ulcerative colitis, which he was diagnosed with in early 2014.
+Cevallos did not race professionally in 2015 for medical reasons to heal from surgery to treat Ulcerative colitis, which he was diagnosed with in early 2014.

 2016 Pro Mazda Championship

-Cevallos will return to professional racing in the 2016 Pro Mazda Championship driving for CAPE Motorsports.
+Cevallos returned to professional racing in the 2016 Pro Mazda Championship driving for CAPE Motorsports.